Re-Opening, Open, Closed, Explore Virtual NYC

 On September 11, 2001, 38 planes, carrying thousands of people from across the globe, were diverted to the air strip in Gander, Newfoundland.
 Undaunted by culture clashes and language barriers, the people of Gander cheered the stranded travelers with music, an open bar and the recognition that we’re all part of a global family.

-Aint Too Proud Broadway Musical - Performances resume October 16, 2021
+Aint Too Proud Broadway Musical - Closing January 16, 2022

 Ain't Too Proud is the electrifying new musical that follows The Temptations' extraordinary journey from the streets of Detroit to the Rock & Roll Hall of Fame.
 With their signature dance moves and unmistakable harmonies, they rose to the top of the charts creating an amazing 42 Top Ten Hits with 14 reaching number one.
 Some of the group's treasured hits include “My Girl,” “Just My Imagination,” “Get Ready” and “Papa Was a Rolling Stone.”
-Previews Feb 28, Opens March 21, 2019.
+Previews Feb 28, Opened March 21, 2019, Resumed October 16, 2021.
 Ages 13+

-Jagged Little Pill Broadway Musical - Performances resume Oct 21, 2021
+Jagged Little Pill Broadway Musical - Closed Dec 20, 2021

 The Healys are a picture-perfect family, but looks can be deceiving.
 When the cracks beneath the surface begin to show, they must choose between maintaining the status quo or facing harsh truths about themselves, their community, and the world around them.
 Featuring Alanis Morissette’s iconic songs including “Ironic,” “You Oughta Know,” and “Hand In My Pocket,” plus brand-new songs written for the show.
 Previews: November 3, 2019